Home » Recipes » Desserts » Cakes

 Two caked pans filled with carrot cake batter

-Remove from the oven and let cool in the pan for 10 minutes then carefully turn the cake pans over to release the cakes onto a cooling rack.
-Let the cakes cool completely.
+1. Remove from the oven and let cool in the pan for 10 minutes, then carefully turn the cake pans over to release the cakes onto a cooling rack.
+I find if you flip them over right away, they tear, so trust me and let them cook for a bit first.
+Let the cakes cool completely before frosting.

 Assembly

-1. Place one of the cakes top side down on a cake pedestal or flat plate.
+1. First, place one of the cakes, top side down, on a cake pedestal or flat plate.

-2. Spread about a 1/2″ layer of the carrot cake frosting over the top of this bottom later.
+2. Spread about a 1/2″ layer of the carrot cake frosting over the top of this bottom layer.

-4. Frost the top and sides of the cake with the remaining frosting
+4. Last, frost the top and sides of the cake with the remaining frosting

-Two slices of a keto carrot cake recipe made with keto carrot cake frosting
+Two slices of Sugar Free Gluten Free Carrot Cake made with keto carrot cake frosting

 Carrot cake decorating ideas

 There are lots of ideas for how to decorate a carrot cake.
-Here are some of my favourites.
+Here are some of my favorites.

-• Add chopped pecans or walnuts to the top either in the centre of the cake in a small mound-like I show in this recipe.
+• Pecans or walnuts – Add chopped pecans or walnuts to the top, either in the center of the cake or in a small mound like I show in this recipe.
 Or along the edge of the top and/or bottom of the cake.

-• Add shredded coconut in the same fashion described for the nut above or you could also add shredded coconut all over the cake to be part of the icing itself.
+• Coconut – Add shredded coconut in the same fashion described for the nut above or you could also add shredded coconut all over the cake to be part of the icing itself.
 Just evenly sprinkle over the top.
-And for the sides add a small amount to the palm of your hand and gently press along the side of the cake evenly into the frosting.
+And for the sides, add a small amount to the palm of your hand and gently press along the side of the cake evenly into the frosting.

-• I used some fall leaves from the trees in the backyard to decorate this cake but gave them a quick rinse first and then made sure they were well dried. by leaving them out overnight before using them.
+• Fall leaves – I used some fall leaves from the trees in the backyard to decorate this cake but gave them a quick rinse first and then made sure they were well-dried. by leaving them out overnight before using them.

-• If you are feeling very artistic you may even want to make some additional cream cheese frosting and colour some green and some orange.
-Then use a piping bag pipe baby carrots along the edge or a few in the centre of the cake to look decorative.
+• Colored frosting – If you are feeling very artistic, you may even want to make some additional cream cheese frosting and color some green and some orange.
+Then use a piping bag to pipe baby carrots along the edge or a few in the center of the cake to look decorative.

 A piece of keto carrot cake on a plate with a fork

-A gluten-free carrot cake full of flavour and never dry topped with a silky cream cheese frosting to die for!
+A gluten-free carrot cake full of flavor and never dry topped with a silky cream cheese frosting to die for!
 Made with zero sugar!

 Prep Time 30 minutes